kuriwaki/donnermap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of donnermap is to quickly plot data visualizations involving states and congressional districts.
-Districts are drawn roughly proportional to the number of seats they have in the US Congress.
-This is beneficial for some visualizations where geographic maps will obscure densely populated areas such as New York City, Los Angeles, Miami, and Houston.
+The goal of `donnermap` is to quickly plot data visualizations involving states and congressional districts.

+It uses the Daily Kos Election (<http://dkel.ec/map>) 2.0 Congressional District Map, where districts are drawn roughly proportional to the number of seats they have in the US Congress.
+This is beneficial for some visualizations where traditional maps will obscure densely populated areas such as New York City, Los Angeles, Miami, and Houston.

 The package is named after Daniel Donner, who made this map.
 A discussion of the map can be found